GoldFoxDev/Bounty-Hunters/README.md

 We want to regulate answers by encouraging higher bounties for higher quality answers.
 For easier questions lower bounties are reasonable, but at this point, it's more likely they'll be able to find the answer to their question via historical answers.
 Another non-trivial consideration would be package, system, and product versions and their impact on question relevance.

+Add motions, animations, and more.
+Interacting with this project should feel immersive.
+I'd likely use [Motion](https://examples.motion.dev/js/html-content)

 ## Getting Started

 First, run the development server: